 (c) For the demonstration project, the qualifications and standards for service coordination in this section shall replace comparable existing provisions of existing statutes and rules governing case management for eligible individuals.

 These advocacy services shall be provided through the ombudsman for mental health and mental retardation directly, or under contract with private, nonprofit organizations, with funding provided through the demonstration project.
-The funding shall be provided annually to the ombudsman's office.
-Funding for external advocacy shall be provided through general fund appropriations.
+The funding shall be provided annually to the ombudsman's office based on 0.1 percent of the projected per person costs that would otherwise have been paid under medical assistance fee-for-service during those years.
+Funding for external advocacy shall be provided for each year of the demonstration period.
 This funding is in addition to the capitation payment available under subdivision 10.

 Subd.
 15. Public guardianship alternatives.
 Each county authority with enrollees under public guardianship shall develop a plan to discharge all those public guardianships and establish appropriate private alternatives during the demonstration period.